netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - probing patterns which may expose user intentions or identity.

-## Probe Fingerprinting

-An endpoint may probe multiple paths in order to determine the best path(s) for a given usecase.
-One example of probing packets are packets that measure round trip time (RTT).

-If sent en-block, probing packets can be detected because they may be sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.

-This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals definded).

-This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets not en block but time-shifted.

 ## Path Injection {#attack-path-injection}

-There are several potential attacks that build on injecting paths (valid or invalid) into the server-side software stack.
+There are several potential attacks that build on injecting valid or invalid paths into the server-side software stack.

-These attacks can be prevented in several ways, we recommend the following where possible:
+In summary, these attacks can be prevented by the recpommendations listed in {{all-recommendations}}, specifically we recommend the following where possible:

 1. SCION layers should avoid storing/caching paths and network addresses (beyond IP/port) internally.
    Instead, they should be given to the QUIC(-MP) layer or the application layer.
 That means that path information would only be accepyted and retained if the QUIC(-MP) or application layer.
-2. SCION layers and QUIC(-MP) layers should interface  by using network addersses that include all information that identifies an andpoint, including, for example, AS code.
+2. SCION layers and QUIC(-MP) layers should interface by using network addresses that include all information that identifies an andpoint, including, for example, AS code.
 Any change to a network address (including the AS code) should trigger path validation.